TankHQ/tank/README.md

 - No implicit joins (no entities as fields, joins are explicit, every alliance is signed).

 ## Why Tank?
-**Intelligence Report**
-A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design.
+**Intelligence Report**: A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design.
 Tank was designed from scratch to address these weaknesses.

-**1. Modular Architecture**
-Some systems rely on hardcoded enums for database support, which limits flexibility.
+**1. Modular Architecture**: Some systems rely on hardcoded enums for database support, which limits flexibility.
 If a backend isn't in the core list, it cannot be used.
 Tank uses a extensible design pattern.
 A driver can be implemented for *any* database (SQL or NoSQL) without touching the core library.
 If it can hold data, Tank can likely target it.

-**2. Zero Boilerplate**
-Field operations shouldn't require filling out forms in triplicate.
+**2. Zero Boilerplate**: Field operations shouldn't require filling out forms in triplicate.
 Some tools force data definition twice: once in a complex DSL and again as a Rust struct.
 Tank cuts the red tape. **One struct.
 One definition.** The macros handle table creation, selection, and insertion automatically based on standard Rust structs.
 You can set up tables and get database communication running in just a few lines of code, all through a unified API that works the same regardless of the backend.
 Perfect for spinning up tests and prototypes rapidly while still scaling to production backends.

 ## Operational Guide
 1) Arm your cargo